 3 Oct 2021

 In the UK, many Black-owned businesses came from the Windrush generation post-1948, introducing a more diverse post-war workforce and creating more opportunities for entrepreneurs.

-According to data from the Black Report, 48% of Black-owned businesses have female founders, 5% identify themselves as having a disability and 9% of employees and founders identify as LGBTQIA+.
+According to data from the Black Report in partnership with Google for Startups, 48% of Black-owned businesses have female founders, 5% identify themselves as having a disability, and 9% of employees and founders identify as LGBTQIA+.

-Actively working in an inclusive environment is one of the key parts of running a successful business and according to the report, Black-owned businesses have a 77% success rate of generating revenue.
+Actively working in an inclusive environment is one of the critical parts of running a successful business.
+According to the report, Black-owned companies have a 77% success rate of generating revenue.

 18.3% eCommerce and retail

 Having a fresh perspective and entrepreneurial spirit within these traditional sectors is just what the business landscape in the UK needs.
 Still, it can prove more challenging to get a business off the ground without financial means.

 The data tells us that Black founders tend to favour East London when starting a business.
 Almost half of all Black founders' businesses are based in East London, either in or surrounding the Old Street, an area that has become synonymous with startups.

 Comparatively, 13% of Black founders run their startups in West London, 12 in South-East London and 12% run their businesses remotely and work from home.